“Is it worth it to invest some fortune in Bing Advertising?”

 This type of feature offers peace of mind knowing what Bing is doing with targeted traffic 24/seven while still allowing advertisers flexibility over their budgets by limiting costs within certain time periods etc.

-There are many more available through Bing advertising but these are just some of the key features Bing offer to allow advertisers more control over their budgets and ad spend.
+There are much more available through Bing advertising but these are just some of the key features Bing offer to allow advertisers more control over their budgets and ad spending.

 Bing Ads support team also offers free educational resources such as webinars, Bing ads help videos, and blog posts on its website containing additional tips for managing your ad budget.